 The Physical Demand

-Needless to say, all these physical activities you will want to undertake are demanding.
+Needless to say, all these physical activities you will want to undertake can be demanding for some.
 You don’t want to end up with sore muscles on your first day, do you?
 Whether you like to hear it or not, an adventure trip to the Galapagos comes with some physical strings attached.
-If your everyday life is mostly sedentary, before you leave for the Galapagos spend some time stretching your muscles.
+If your everyday life is mostly sedentary, before you leave for the Galapagos you’ll want to spend some time stretching your muscles.
 Jogging, swimming, cycling, yoga, the gym – have your pick.
 There’s plenty of physical activity that can get you into shape for facing the physical demands of the Galapagos.

 For all its beauty and biodiversity, this remarkable destination can be physically demanding.
 A typical itinerary for the Galapagos Islands includes two daily excursions, roughly 2 hours each – some on land and others water-based.
 While naturalist walks do take the time to stop and enjoy the unique flora and fauna, you are out under the strong equatorial sunshine for hours at a time often walking on slick or uneven, rocky terrain.
 Taking the time to prep ahead of time allows you to more thoroughly enjoy yourself on the trip.
 Check out How to Prepare for Your First Multi-Sport Adventure Trip.
 Trust me, you will want to go for those long hikes, climb the volcano, kayak through the blue waters and snorkel in the underwater world of this majestic piece of paradise.

 The truth is that the Galapagos ain’t your typical Florida beach resort.
 You’re in Ecuador.
 Which means things may and likely will be done differently than they are at home.
 Isn’t that the point of travel?
 Secondly, this is island life.
 Life may move to a calmer pace than you are used to.
 Allow yourself to sync to the natural rhythm of things.